-In addition to the MREL requirement that is set, the Debt Office applies a number of principles for how the institutions must meet the requirement.
+In addition to the MREL requirement that is set, the Debt Office applied, up until 31 December 2021, a number of principles for how the institutions must meet the requirement.
 10 In accordance with the subordination principle, MREL must be fully met with subordinated instruments by 2024.
-Subordination entails that liabilities are written down or converted after own funds but before other financing such as deposits from large corporations or bank bonds.
+Subordination entails that liabilities are written down or